AboNady/Titanic_Classification/README.md

 ## Details

-* Feature Engineering was the best thing I learned in this project, I droped the nan columns becuase it was misleading for the classification algorithm.
-Then, I replaced the possible nan values with the mean of its coulmn.
+* Feature engineering was the best thing I learned in this project; I dropped the nan columns because they were misleading for the classification algorithm.
+Then I replaced the nan values with the coulmn's mean.

 * I splitted the dataset to 70% Train and 30% Test.